14 Fun Run Theme Ideas For Your Next 5K

 What's more, stair-climbing events are actually very good choices for first-time race directors.
 Not only is your course contained and easy to manage (assuming there's an elevator available!), you can actually hope to get lots of people interested in your race because of the relative novelty of this type of event.

-Examples: Fight For Air Climb, NSPCC Gherkin Challenge
+Examples: Fight For Air Climb, Skyrise Chicago

 8. Inflatable runs